PanGalacticTech/project_template/[1]requirements_capture.md

 ### Design Tradeoffs
 _Space for discussion and weighing up of features that may or may not be required_ <br>

+### Existing Products & COTS (Consumer Off The Shelf)

-_The project brief may also contain information on currently available similar products, and a brief description of the features they lack_ <- NOTE: Would this be too much info for this kind of doc?
-Should a seperate process be carried out on receipt of the requirements to look for existing COTS (Consumer Off The Shelf) options?
+_The project brief may also contain information on currently available similar products and a brief description of the features they lack and a quick review of whether they can fullfill the aims of the project._

 _______________________________________________________________________________________________________________________________________________________
 ## [1.2]High Level Requirements Description